| Title: | Input/Output 'SomaScan' Data |

 but you are strongly encouraged to shift your code to use

-See inherits()
+See inherits().

-read_adat(file, debug = FALSE, verbose = getOption("verbose"), ...) read.adat(file, debug = FALSE, verbose = getOption("verbose"), ...) is.soma_adat(x)
+read_adat(file, debug = FALSE, verbose = getOption("verbose"), ...) read.adat(file, debug = FALSE, verbose = getOption("verbose"), ...) is.soma_adat(x)read_adat(file, debug = FALSE, verbose = getOption("verbose"), ...) read.adat(file, debug = FALSE, verbose = getOption("verbose"), ...) is.soma_adat(x)

 file |